Estimation of glomerular filtration rate

 -max indicates the maximum of Scr/k or 1

 -Creatinine is commonly measured in routine clinical practice.
-Albuminuria (>30 mg/24 hour or urine albumin to creatinine ratio >30 mg/g) may be a more sensitive marker of early renal disease, especially among patients with diabetic nephropathy.
+Albuminuria (>30 mg/24 hour or urine albumin to creatinine ratio >30 mg/g) may be a more sensitive marker of early kidney disease, especially among patients with diabetic nephropathy.
 However, there is poor adherence to guidelines that suggest annual urinary albumin testing of patients with known diabetes.
 Therefore, if a depressed eGFR is calculated from a serum creatinine measurement, it may help providers recognize early CKD and pursue appropriate follow-up testing and therapeutic intervention.

--Monitoring of kidney function (by GFR or creatinine clearance) is essential once albuminuria is discovered.
+-Monitoring kidney function (by GFR or creatinine clearance) is essential once albuminuria is discovered.
 Estimated GFR is a more practical means to closely follow changes in GFR over time, when compared to direct measurement using methods such as iothalamate clearance.

 -The CKD-EPI equation does not require weight or height variables.
-From a serum creatinine measurement, it generates a GFR result normalized to a standard body surface area (1.73 m[2]) using sex, age, and race.
+From a serum creatinine measurement, it generates a GFR result normalized to a standard body surface area (1.73 m[2]) using sex and age.
 Unlike the Cockcroft-Gault equation, height and weight, which are often not available in the laboratory information system, are not required.
-The CKD-EPI equation does require race (African American or non-African American), which also may not be readily available.
-For this reason, eGFR values for both African Americans and non-African Americans are reported.
-The difference between the 2 estimates is typically about 20%.
-The patient or provider can decide which result is appropriate for a given patient.
+The 2021 CKD-EPI Cr equation does not require race, so eGFR values for both African American and non-African American populations are no longer reported.
+The new 2021 CKD-EPI eGFR values cannot be directly compared to the previous 2009 CKD-EPI Cr eGFR values, which were separately reported for African American and non-African American populations.

 1.4.3: Evaluation of GFR

 -1.4.3.2: We suggest using additional tests (such as cystatin C or a clearance measurement) for confirmatory testing in specific circumstances when eGFR based on serum creatinine is less accurate.
-(2B)

 -1.4.3.3: We recommend that clinicians:

---Use a GFR estimating equation to derive GFR from serum creatinine (eGFRcreat) rather than relying on the serum creatinine concentration alone.
+Use a GFR estimating equation to derive GFR from serum creatinine (eGFRcreat) rather than relying on the serum creatinine concentration alone.

---Understand clinical settings in which eGFR creat is less accurate.
+Understand clinical settings in which eGFR creat is less accurate.

 -1.4.3.4: We recommend that clinical laboratories should:

---Measure serum creatinine using a specific assay with calibration traceable to the international standard reference materials and minimal bias compared to isotope-dilution mass spectrometry (IDMS) reference methodology.
+Measure serum creatinine using a specific assay with calibration traceable to the international standard reference materials and minimal bias compared to isotope-dilution mass spectrometry (IDMS) reference methodology.

---Report eGFRcreat in addition to the serum creatinine concentration in adults and specify the equation used whenever reporting eGFRcreat.
+Report eGFRcreat in addition to the serum creatinine concentration in adults and specify the equation used whenever reporting eGFRcreat.

 When reporting serum creatinine:

--We recommend that serum creatinine concentration be reported and rounded to the nearest whole number when expressed as standard international units (mmol/L) and rounded to the nearest 100th of a whole number when expressed as conventional units (mg/dL).
+We recommend that serum creatinine concentration be reported and rounded to the nearest whole number when expressed as standard international units (mmol/L) and rounded to the nearest 100th of a whole number when expressed as conventional units (mg/dL).

 When reporting eGFRcreat: